Coma (1978 film): Plot

 Susan joins the tour for what is apparently an advanced, low-cost care facility for comatose patients.
-She leaves the tour to secretly investigate the restricted areas.
-Susan discovers that the institute is a front for an international human organ black-market.
-Patients' organs are being sold to the highest bidder.
-Boston Memorial purposely induces comas in select patients whose organs match potential buyers.
-The patients are rendered brain-dead via carbon monoxide being pumped from a hidden tank in the basement to the anesthesia equipment in operating room #8.
-The line is controlled by a radio signal.
+She leaves the tour to secretly investigate the restricted areas, and discovers that the institute is a cover for an international human organ black market where patients' organs are being sold to the highest bidder.
+Jefferson security spots her on surveillance cameras, but she escapes atop an ambulance as it leaves the compound to transport harvested organs to the airport.

-Jefferson security spot Susan on surveillance cameras, but she escapes atop an ambulance as it leaves the compound to transport harvested organs to the airport.
 Susan, believing Dr. George is the operation's mastermind, rushes to Dr. Harris to share what she has discovered.
-Dr. Harris offers Susan a drink, and she quickly becomes incapacitated and experiences severe abdominal pain mimicking appendicitis.
+He offers her a drink, and she quickly becomes incapacitated and experiences severe abdominal pain mimicking appendicitis.
 Susan realizes she has been drugged and that "Dr. George" is actually Dr. George Harris.
-Susan, barely conscious, is rushed to surgery where Dr. Harris will perform an appendectomy.
-As Susan is prepped for surgery, staff inform Dr. Harris that OR #7 is ready.
-His vehement insistence on using OR #8 arouses Mark's suspicions.
-Mark locates the gas line going from the basement to OR 8 and destroys it.
-To Dr. Harris' shock, Susan awakens after surgery.
-Two police officers are waiting outside to arrest Dr. Harris.
+Barely conscious, she is rushed to surgery where he will perform an appendectomy.
+As she is prepped for surgery, the staff inform Dr. Harris that OR #7 is ready, but his vehement insistence on using OR #8 arouses Mark's suspicions, and he finds the gas line going from the basement and destroys it.
+To Dr. Harris' shock, Susan awakens after surgery, and two police officers called by Mark are waiting outside to arrest him.